DHTMLX/docs-suite/docs/combobox/api/combobox_value_config.md

 # value

-@short: specifies the values that will appear in the input on initialization of the combobox
+@short: Optional.
+Specifies the values that will appear in the input on initialization of the combobox

 @signature: {'value?: string | string[];'}